oskwazir/www.omerwazir.com/priv/posts/react-getdomnode-replaced-with-findDOMNode.md

 title: getDOMNode in React is deprecated and replaced with findDOMNode.
 layout: post
 tags: ['js','react']
-lead: "I have been using React 0.13.0-beta.1 and just last night got Jest to run my tests.
+intro: "I have been using React 0.13.0-beta.1 and just last night got Jest to run my tests.
 There was a warning while running my tests that `getDOMNode` is deprecated but I didn't know what to use instead.
 Some digging around the React repo on Github indicated I should be using `React.findDOMNode`."
 date: 2015-02-04
 ---